Motorway Services Online

 The older of the two sides, Rownhams westbound opened a short while after the M27 and consisted of a white building with several hexagonal points, brown tinted windows and bare brick indoors.
 It had one large restaurant rather than the conventional two or three.
 It was designed to be relatively well camouflaged, with the whole complex being lower than that of the motorway and the main entrance being unusually discreet for a service station.

-Eastbound traffic could access the new site through the underpass, which came out at the coach entrance to the services.
+When the first building opened, eastbound traffic could access the new site through the underpass, which came out at the coach entrance to the service area.
 With the coach park moving and the need for the subway ending, this entrance became very quiet, although it saw a brief return to popularity when McDonald's was only available westbound.

-A plaque inside marks the opening of a "RoadChef development" on 1 July 1985.
+A plaque inside marks the opening of a "RoadChef development" on 1 July 1985; shortly after the completion of the M27.
 This was attended by Lord Montagu, and celebrated the opening of a new 250-seat self-service restaurant and "indoor shopping mall".

 From the outside, the building was largely unchanged from 1977 until 2012.
 One unfulfilled early 2000s plan would have added a curved aluminium roof to the building.